 — Geeshan

-NetFusion Designs Inc is a SOC 2 Type II-certified managed IT and security provider with teams across Ontario and Canada, including Kitchener-Waterloo, Toronto, Mississauga, and Markham.
+NetFusion Designs Inc is a SOC 2 Type 2-certified managed IT and security provider with teams across Ontario and Canada, including Kitchener-Waterloo, Toronto, Mississauga, and Markham.
 We support enterprises that need enterprise-grade security tools deployed and managed without building a full internal SOC from scratch.

 Our 24/7 managed SOC service includes SIEM monitoring, alert triage, and incident response support backed by experienced analysts and defined playbooks.
 For organisations evaluating SIEM deployment or looking to get more from an existing platform, our cybersecurity services cover the full lifecycle from architecture to ongoing management.
 Contact NetFusion Designs Inc to discuss how we can support your security operations programme.